Victims of New Orleans Bourbon Street attack include student, former college football player and loving father

 But by the time Jackson got to the hospital at 7:20 a.m. he had died from internal injuries, the cousin said.

-“He surely didn’t deserve this, none of the victims did,” the cousin wrote on Facebook.
+“Not a threat to anyone…he surely didn’t deserve this, none of the victims did.
+This is the 1st day of 2025 and a punch to the gut,” Jackson wrote on Facebook.

 Kareem Badawi

-Note: UPDATE: An earlier version of this story included the attacker in the number of people killed.
-At least 14 people were killed.
-The attacker is also dead.